rndm-com/rndm-transformer-plugin-react-native/readme.md

 ## About

-This plugin opens the ability to write Server side React Native code that can be transformed into JSOn to be ingested by the [RNDM Renderer](https://github.com/rndm-com/rndm-render).
+This plugin opens the ability to write Server side React Native code that can be transformed into JSON to be ingested by the [RNDM Renderer](https://github.com/rndm-com/rndm-render).

 ## Requirements